r-spiewak/textAdventure/README.md

 ```
 -->

+*Note: it may be neccessary to run `python3` instead of `python`, depending upon your version of Python.*

 ## Running the Example

 After installation (see above), the example should be runnable with the following command line interface (cli):